tayeva/eia-client-python/docs/source/index.rst

 Here are the :ref:`API docs <api_docs>`.

-The EIA API is a vast.
-This package is not comprehensive, feel free to submit an issue with a request or a pull request with changes if there is a feature you would like added.
+The EIA API is vast, and this package only covers a portion.
+Feel free to submit an issue or a pull request with changes if there is a feature you would like added.

 .. toctree::